gowhale/braille-pi/README.md

 ## Sound Prerequisite

-The current code uses a module called espeak to sound out words.
+The current code uses a module called espeak to sound out words on the Raspberry Pi.
 To install espeak run the following command in the terminal:

     sudo apt-get install espeak